pglombardo/PasswordPusher/README.md

 ![Password Pusher Front Page](https://s3-eu-west-1.amazonaws.com/pwpush/pwpush_logo_2014.png)

-PasswordPusher is an opensource Ruby on Rails application to communicate passwords over the web.
+PasswordPusher is an opensource application to communicate passwords over the web.
 Links to passwords expire after a certain number of views and/or time has passed.

 Hosted at [pwpush.com](https://pwpush.com) but you can also easily run your own instance internally on Docker, Kubernetes, OpenShift or on Heroku with just a few steps.